Background shadow

 What Guesthouse Branding in the Maldives Actually Requires

 The brief for local island guesthouses is, in many ways, more interesting and more difficult to execute well.
 The visual language of authentic hospitality is harder to manufacture than the visual language of luxury.
 Luxury can be performed through design conventions that are well understood and widely applied.
 Authenticity cannot be performed at all it can only be expressed.
 And when it is faked, travellers who specifically seek genuine experiences notice immediately.
+It is the same principle that applies when building brand identity for Indian start-ups — the market always recognises when an identity has been manufactured rather than earned.

 "From the first call, LogoClub99 understood our vision, shaped it beautifully, and brought it to life beyond expectations.
 We couldn't be happier with the result."